 Why?
 Because they’re external files from 3rd party websites.
 They are not part of your website’s files.

-Let’s see how we stand with external requests on our website, using an awesome online tool called Web Page Test.
+Let’s see how I stand with external requests on my website, using an awesome online tool called Web Page Test.

 But, before we proceed, please note that speed tools like this one, including Pingdom, measure the time it takes for every resource on the page to load, not how much it takes until the user actually starts to see content.
 Quoting from their website: